Low-temperature heating systems are where all domestic heating systems are headed.

 If you walk into a room with low air temperature, you can also radiate back out into that room making you cold.
 With more radiant heating, however, walls and emitters will radiate back toward your body and clothes making you feel warmer than if you just have no to little radiant heat.

 Of course, these do equalise a certain amount but is notable and also leads to less dry air.

-Another notable effect of lower temperature heating within the room is the reduced heat gradient.
+Another notable effect of lower-temperature heating within the room is the reduced heat gradient.
 When the room is heated by a cooler emitter a higher amount of radiant heat is used which, as mentioned, travels in straight lines.

 The infrared light meets and heats surfaces within the room, that surface then radiates back into the room.
 The result is that the room heats more evenly.

 A radiator with more convected heat will heat the air to above comfort temperature.
-As this cools the air will drop down the other side of the room, objects like sofas and beds can disrupt this current.
+As this cools the air will drop down the other side of the room, and objects like sofas and beds can disrupt this current.